 - Recipients will be invited to attend meetings during and immediately following the program.

-- Recipients will formally present the results of their research in spring 2019.
+- Recipients will formally present the results of their research in spring 2020 at Research Days.

 - Recipients may be asked to provide guidance to potential future applicants in the academic year following their fellowship.